SAA Bookstore purchases help build community and fund advocacy, awareness, and publication programs for archives professionals worldwide.

 Attention SAA Members To receive your member discount when purchasing EPUB or PDF files, you must enter a special code in the promo code field at checkout.
 Log in to the SAA website, and visit the Members Only page to retrieve the code.

-About TRENDS IN ARCHIVES PRACTICE: This new, open-ended series of modules by the Society of American Archivists features brief, authoritative treatments -- written and edited by top-level professionals -- that fill significant gaps in archival literature.
+About TRENDS IN ARCHIVES PRACTICE: This open-ended series by the Society of American Archivists features brief, authoritative treatments written and edited by top-level professionals that fill significant gaps in archival literature.
 The goal of this modular approach is to build agile, user-centered resources.
-Each module will treat a discrete topic relating to the practical management of archives and manuscript collections in the digital age.
-Lots of modules are planned, and readers will be invited to mix, match, and combine modules that best satisfy their needs and interests.
+Modules treat discrete topics relating to the practical management of archives and manuscript collections in the digital age.
+Select modules are clustered together by topic (as they are here) and are available in print or electronic format.
+Each module also is available separately in electronic format so that readers can mix and match modules that best satisfy their needs and interests.
+Stay on trend with TRENDS IN ARCHIVES PRACTICE!

 Society of American Archivists